-In all three countries, the protocols used for examining strandings, and for undertaking necropsies, have been the ones recommended from the pathology workshops held by the European Cetacean

-Society (Garcia Hartmann, 2001; Kuiken, 1996; Kuiken and Garcia Hartmann, 1992).
+In all three countries, the protocols used for examining strandings, and for undertaking necropsies, have been the ones recommended from the pathology workshops held by the European Cetacean Society (Garcia Hartmann, 2001; Kuiken, 1996; Kuiken and Garcia Hartmann, 1992).
 HELCOM indicators on health and reproduction and on nutritional status is being developed, the latter with input from a blubber thickness project in Denmark as well as data from Sweden and Germany.

-Key Conclusions and Recommendations For studies of health status, contaminant loads and causes of death, there needs to be a well-developed stranding reporting scheme with regular necropsies undertaken of a reasonable sample size.
-Germany has such a scheme and performs necropsies on a routine basis.
-However, neither Sweden nor Denmark have well-established stranding schemes, although Sweden now has a health monitoring programme performing necropsies on a sample of stranded animals.
-There is a need to establish a more comprehensive stranding reporting scheme in those countries, and in particular in Denmark, to have routine necropsies undertaken.
+Key Conclusions and RecommendationsFor studies of health status, contaminant loads and causes of death, there needs to be regular necropsies undertaken of a reasonable sample size.
+Germany has a stranding scheme and performs necropsies on a routine basis.
+Sweden now has a health monitoring programme performing necropsies on quite a large sample of stranded animals each year.
+There is a need in Denmark, to have routine necropsies undertaken, although the situation has improved here, too, in recent years.